tap1r/mongodb-scripts/Split-Horizon.md

 # Split-Horizon Topology testing

-A quick reproduction for split-horizon testing on OSX
+A simple reproduction for split-horizon testing.
+We simulate a port forwarding topology use case using port address translation (PAT).

 ## Installation

-### Simulate a port forwarding topology use case

 Add PAT rules (taken from <https://salferrarello.com/mac-pfctl-port-forwarding/>), and enable kernel IP forwarding